aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 We have been able to exploit the ``force_pubkey`` option in ``openssl`` to bypass this issue.

-The process of creating a certificate for the ``user@gmail.com`` is the following.
+The flow to use our TLCS system to create timed-certificates is the following.
-Firstly, we need to create a Certificate Authority (CA) pair.
+Firstly, we need to create a Certificate Authority (CA) pair that will be used to sign all users' certificates for all rounds.

 This is done with the script ``setupCA.sh``:
 ```bash